justin1703/homeserver-ansible/README.md

 ```

 ### Step 6: Enable or Disable Services
-The playbook allows to choose which specific Services should be installed and if some are not needed.
+The playbook allows you to choose which specific services should be installed and which can be omitted.

 You can configure the Services inside the **"group_vars/all.yml"**.
 You can either set it to "True" or "False" to decide if it should be installed:
 ```bash